Terms Related to Fiction - Plot and Theme

 a technique used to show events that previous occurred by interrupting the present action and going back to previous events; generally used when a story starts in medias res (in the middle of things) such as where a scene opens during a trial and then some of the previous action leading up to the trial is told.

-a literary device that gives a hint about what is going to occur
+a literary device that gives a hint as to what is going to occur

 a theme about being initiated into something new

-a title which contains irony often helping to reveal theme
+a title which contains irony often helping to reveal the theme

 a lesson learned as a result of actions that occurred in a story